-In order to comply with the current mandate regarding social distancing and for safety of riders and drivers, the policies below have been extended through August 31, 2020.
+In order to comply with the current mandate regarding social distancing and for safety of riders and drivers, the policies below have been extended until further notice.

-All passengers will continue to board and exit the bus through the rear door.
-Front door boarding is still available for customers with accessibility needs.
+Passengers will board the bus through the front door and exit the bus through the rear door.
+Front door exit will continue to be available for customers with accessibility needs.

 We ask that you only travel if it is absolutely necessary and minimize contact with the bus driver.
 While on WRTA vehicles we ask that you wear a medical or cloth face mask covering your nose and mouth as recommended by CDC Guidelines.
 Thank you for your co-operation.

 If you are experiencing any Covid-19 symptoms (cough, fever, shortness of breath) or have been in contact with someone that tested positive, please do not use public transportation.
 Help prevent the spread of Covid-19.
 If urgent medical care is needed, use a personal vehicle or call an ambulance to get to the provider’s location.

 Welcome to the WRTA – your regional transit authority!